 - Where we need to comply with a legal obligation.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests

 The purpose(s) for which we will collect and process your data are shown below:

 - To manage our relationship and administer our business either as a part of a contract or where we believe we have a legitimate interest to do so

 - Where we have a legitimate interest to keep you informed of our products or services by appropriate communication methods unless you’ve objected to us doing so.

 - Sending you marketing and information about our business via email, if you have consented to it

-- Adding it to information that or St Ives companies/affiliates already hold on you or your organisation
+- Adding it to information we or our subsidiary companies already hold on you or your organisation

 Your personal data may be shared with other companies within our Group.
 It may also be disclosed to a third party who acquires us, a member of our Group or substantially all of our assets.